hsf-training/analysis-essentials/git/08-collab.md

 teaching: 25
 exercises: 0
 questions:
-- "How can I use version control to collaborate with other people?"
+- How can I use version control to collaborate with other people?
 ---
 # Collaborating

 {% objectives "Learning Objectives" %}
-- "Clone a remote repository."
+- Clone a remote repository.
-- "Collaborate pushing to a common repository."
+- Collaborate pushing to a common repository.
 {% endobjectives %}

 For the next step, get into pairs.
 One person will be the "Owner" and the other